NZAA - Auckland

 Helicopters

-Helicopter operations are frequent within Auckland CTR/C, usually operating within one of the three sectors.
+Helicopter operations are frequent within Auckland CTR/C, usually operating within one of the five sectors.
 Tower must ensure that no VFR aircraft are present within the Instrument Sector when an aircraft is either turning onto, or established on an approach.
 VFR aircraft are not authorised to operate under any approach path, or within 3nm laterally of the approach path.